FAQS Locations Call Email

 Copper bearing intrauterine device (IUD) (the coil)

+The copper IUD is a small, usually T-shaped plastic device which contains copper.
+The IUD is placed into the womb through the vagina by a specially trained doctor or nurse in a small procedure in the clinic.
+The copper IUD is different to the hormonal IUD as it does not contain any hormones.
 The copper in the device disables the sperm, and stops the sperm reaching the egg, which prevents fertilisation.
 It may also stop a fertilised egg implanting in the womb.
-It can stay in place and prevent pregnancy for between 5 and 10 years, depending on the type of device.
+It can stay in place and prevent pregnancy for between five and 10 years, depending on the type of device.

 You can have a coil fitted at an Umbrella clinic.